 Virtual network integration for Azure services

-- By extending a virtual network to the service, through service endpoints.
+- Extending a virtual network to the service, through service endpoints.
 Service endpoints allow individual service resources to be secured to the virtual network.

 Deploy Azure services into virtual networks

-You can communicate with most Azure resources over the Internet through public IP addresses.
-When you deploy Azure services in a virtual network, you can communicate with the service resources privately, through private IP addresses.
+When you deploy dedicated Azure services in a virtual network, you can communicate with the service resources privately, through private IP addresses.

 Deploying services within a virtual network provides the following capabilities: